AdamN-S/SPOT/README.md

 **Measuring and monitoring complex dynamic phenotypic heterogeneity in live-cell imaging using Shape, Appearance and Motion Phenotype Observation Tool (SPOT)**, 2023, written by Felix Y. Zhou, Brittany-Amber Jacobs, Xiaoyue Han, Adam Norton-Steele, Thomas M. Carroll, Carlos Ruiz Puig, Joseph Chadwick, Xiao Qin, Richard Lisle, Lewis Marsh, Helen M. Byrne, Heather A. Harrington, Linna Zhou and Xin Lu.

+## Getting Started
+Exemplar scripts to run every step of the workflow are provided in the Examples folder which uses the example data located in the data/ folder.
+This includes:
+1.
+2.
+3.

+## Pretrained Neural Network Models for organoid detection and segmentation

 ## Documentation
 Documented API of the functions provided in this library is available as a html in the docs/build/hmtl folder.
 You can build up-to-date docs by going into docs/ and executing: